michaelzhd/CMPE281-Team-Project/MichaelDong/README.md

 Week3 to do:
 1. Deploy the MongoDB sharding + replica set cluster on AWS.
 Write a detailed deployment documentation.
 2. Finish slides for extra credit demo.
 3. Finish the left functionalities of backend RESTful API implementation.
 4. Deploy the backend to MongoDB cluster.

+Week3 accomplished:

+1. Deployed the proposed architecture 1 MongoDB sharding + replica set cluster with 3 instances on AWS.
+Each instance is in a different subnet and different availability zone.
+Each instance is running 5 MongoDB server processes as indicated in the architecture.
+The 3 instances in all subnet can only be visited by nodes inside the VPC.
+A internal load balancer was deployed in the VPC.
+The load balancer dispatches requests to mongos server at port 20000 on each MongoDB running instance by round robbing.
+Backend server will connect to the internal load balancer.

+2. Enabled sharding of the database "movie" on the cluster.
+The collection user, movie, cart are designated to shard1, shard2 and shard3 replica set respectively.
+In each sharding replica set, there is a primary node, a secondary node and an arbiter node.

+3. Finished 95% functionalities of the backend server.
+The backend server now connect to MongoDB cluster running on AWS instead of local MongoDB instance.

+4. Installed and set up supervisor on the backend server.
+Now the backend server is managed by supervisor.
+This fixed the issue that the backend server intermittantly stops for unknown reason.
+Supervisor will restart the server once failure detected.

+5. Fixed other schema related issues.

+6. Finished slides for extra credit demo.

+Week4 to do:

+1. Add an order collection and implement its CRUD operation API.

+2. Implement CRUD API for the category field.

+3. Try to add authentication mechanism of MongoDB cluster.